Lansing Model Railroad Club

 103.6 Honorary membership may be extended to any person by a vote of the regular members.
 Honorary members do not pay dues, can vote, but cannot hold office.

 103.7 Family membership shall be extended to a regular member's spouse and his/her dependents under the age of 13.
 The spouse and/or pre-teen children of a regular member pay no dues, have no vote, and cannot hold office.

-103.8 Prospective members: A prospective member shall provide the Membership Secretary with the following: an “Application for Membership” to be posted on the Club bulletin board during the prospective member’s probationary period; and three month’s dues to cover the probationary period.
+103.8 Prospective members: A prospective member shall provide the Treasurer with the following: an “Application for Membership” to be posted on the Club bulletin board during the prospective member’s probationary period; and three month’s dues to cover the probationary period.